JOTworks/AgeOfPython/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CURRENTLY IN ALPHA ... main branch will always be funcional but still missing some basic features
+CURRENTLY IN ALPHA ...
+Functional, but missing features, and limmited error handling

-writing with aoeScript defrules and using goals and dealing with the 30 character command names can be dificult.
+You can write in Python, and it will compile your code into AOE2Script.
-Exspecialy it can be dificult reading what others have written (that is including your past self in others)
+No more defrules, all commands look like normal functions.

-the purpose of this project is mainly to improve redablility so you can write and debug bigger and better AIs Along with redability are actual improvements like functions, nested if statements, Point structs ect.
+the purpose of this project is to improve redablility and reusiblility so you can write and debug bigger and better AIs It includes functions, loops, nested if statements, Arrays ect.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Prerequisites

-For now you will need python and pip to run the project untill i create builds.
+For now you will need to know how to code in both python and aoe2script.

 ### Installation